Uniswap/docs/docs/contracts/uniswapx/guides/becomeQuoter.md

 To participate as quoters, fillers must host a service that adheres to the UniswapX RFQ API schema (below) and responds to requests with quotes.
 The RFQ participant who submits the best quote for a given order will receive exclusive rights to fill it using their Executor during the _Exclusivity Period_ of the auction.

-## Requirements & SLAs
+## Performance Expectations
-During the UniswapX beta period, quoters will be held to the following standards to assure a fair auction process and the best experience for swappers.
-Any quoters who drop below these requirements are subject to suspension or removal from the UniswapX beta:
+During the UniswapX beta period, quoters will be expected to uphold the following standards to assure a fair auction process and the best experience for swappers.
+Any quoters who drop below these expectations are subject to suspension or removal from the UniswapX beta:

 1. **500ms Response Time:** When a quoter receives a request for quote, their server should respond within 500ms with either a quote for the trade or a 204 response code
 2. **90% Rolling Fill Rate:** When a quoter wins an auction, meaning their contract address is in the `exclusiveFiller` field of an order, they are required to fill that order >90% of the time.
 We'll measure this on a rolling 7-day day period.